psword/arduino-ide/Water Quality Measuring Project/Fritzing Images/version 1/Readme.md

 ![FritzingSchematic](FritzingCircuit2.png)

-Here is the finzal example for presentation
+Here is the final example for presentation

 ![ExamplePresentation](ExamplePresentation1.JPEG)